 Lehman Brothers — Kramer Levin represents the bankruptcy trustees appointed in the insolvency proceedings of Lehman Brothers Treasury Co.
 B.V. (“LBT”) and Lehman Brothers Securities N.V. (“LBS”) that were commenced in The Netherlands and The Netherlands Antilles, respectively.
 Collectively, LBT and LBS hold in excess of USD $38 billion in intercompany claims against Lehman Brothers Holdings Inc. and certain of its other debtor affiliates.
 As part of that representation, Kramer Levin negotiated the terms of an international protocol that provides for the coordination of insolvency proceedings commenced by Lehman’s foreign affiliates that are pending throughout 16 different foreign jurisdictions.
-Kramer Levin is currently heavily involved in the negotiations relating to Lehman’s plan of reorganization.
+Kramer Levin was heavily involved in the negotiations relating to Lehman’s plan of reorganization.

 Kramer Levin also represented BONY Mellon and holders of the Main Street/Lehman bonds holding over $750 million in claims in the Lehman Brothers bankruptcy.
 On behalf of the Main Street bondholders, Kramer Levin brought a motion seeking discovery against Barclays Capital to investigate a potentially unauthorized transfer of Lehman commodities assets to Barclays.
 Kramer Levin continues to actively represent the Main Street bondholders in investigating certain intercompany transfers and enforcing claims against Lehman.